 We also added the description and our website page.

 And one more thing.
 Prepare the list of resources where you will place the information about the startup launch.
 Otherwise, you won’t get the necessary number of votes.
-Besides, you should plan who will publish the product and where.
-One person just won’t be able to do this in time.
-We had four people working on this task and managed to finish it to the minute.
+Besides, it would help if you planned who will publish the product and where.
+One person won’t be able to do this in time.
+We had four people working on this task and managed to finish it by the minute.

 This step is necessary both before and after you launch the product:

 - Competitor analysis.
 Analyze how they launched, their page, achievements, numbers of votes, comments, etc.

 - Choose the launch day.
 It’s an essential aspect since launching your product on Thursday.
 You may get measurably different results than on Sunday.
 Analyze other companies and the correlation between the chosen day and votes.
 Usually, the competition is the fiercest on Tuesday and Thursday.
 Besides, a lot depends on what products are launched the same day as yours.

 - Find related articles.
 It takes quite a lot of time, but if you rely on our tips to understand the most critical information, the process should be much faster.